Congo, Republic of

 Section II.
 Status of Religious Freedom

-The Constitution provides for freedom of religion and specifically forbids discrimination on the basis of religion.
+Title II, Article 8 of the Constitution provides for freedom of religion and specifically forbids discrimination on the basis of religion.
 The Government at all levels strives to protect this right in full and does not tolerate its abuse, either by governmental or private actors.
 There is no official state religion.

 All organizations, including religious organizations, businesses, unions, and charitable or nonprofit societies, are required to register with and be approved by the Government.
 There were no reports of discrimination against religious groups in this process, although all admit that it is time-consuming and lengthy.
-Penalties for failure to register include fines and potential confiscation of goods, invalidation of contracts, and deportation for foreigners, but no criminal penalties are applicable.
+Penalties for failure to register involve fines and potential confiscation of goods, invalidation of contracts, and deportation for foreigners, but no criminal penalties are applicable.

 Restrictions on Religious Freedom